Remington’s New Polymer Pistols

 Since the RP9 and RP45 are both the same size, I would expect that holsters for one should work for the other.

 Remington has not started shipping these guns, but I would expect to see the company announce a date at the SHOT Show in January.
 No word has come from Remington on a suggested retail price either.
-Rumors puts MSRP at about $500, but I suspect that is a little low.
+Rumors put the MSRP at about $500, but I suspect that is a little low.
 Ruger is well known for making good quality, affordable guns.
 Its Ruger American Pistol carries a retail price of $579.
 I would expect Remington to come in at about the same point.

 Richard is a writer with a background in law enforcement and sports photography.
 In addition to his work in the firearms industry, he writes in the sci-fi and fantasy genres.
 More of his work can be found at GunsHolstersAndGear